Holy See–Israel relations: Francis

 Pope Francis met at the Vatican Israeli president Shimon Peres on 30 April 2013.
 During a meeting with Israeli Deputy Foreign Minister Ze'ev Elkin on 6 June 2013, the Pope announced it was his intention to visit Israel, but did not specify a date.
 On 3 December 2013, the pope met Israeli Prime Minister Benjamin Netanyahu at the Vatican.
 During that visit, Netanyahu invited the Pope to visit Israel.
 Pope Francis visited Israel in May 2014.

-Following an election in Israel in which Netanyahu declared that "no Palestinian state would be established on his watch," the Vatican announced it would approve a treaty that includes recognition of the state of Palestine, rather than referring to Palestinians as the "Palestine Liberation Organization."
-The New York Times noted the recognition could lend "significant symbolic weight to an intensifying Palestinian push for international support for sovereignty that bypasses the paralyzed negotiations with Israel."
+Following an election in Israel in which Netanyahu declared that "no Palestinian state would be established on his watch", the Vatican announced it would approve a treaty that includes recognition of the State of Palestine, rather than referring to Palestinians as the "Palestine Liberation Organization".
+The New York Times noted the recognition could lend "significant symbolic weight to an intensifying Palestinian push for international support for sovereignty that bypasses the paralyzed negotiations with Israel".
+The Vatican ultimately did end up recognizing Palestine on 12 May 2015.

+On 28 October 2015, Francis met with the World Jewish Congress and declared: “To attack Jews is anti-Semitism, but an outright attack on the State of Israel is also anti-Semitism.
+There may be political disagreements between governments and on political issues, but the State of Israel has every right to exist in safety and prosperity".

+During the ongoing Gaza war (2023–present), Francis and the Vatican generally condemned Israel's actions in the Gaza Strip, angering Israel.
+Francis described the IDF killings of two Christians inside the Holy Family Catholic Church in Gaza as "terrorism".
+Throughout the war, Francis called for an immediate ceasefire, the release of all hostages, and a two-state solution.
+In 2024, Pope Francis suggested that the international community should study whether Israel's campaign in Gaza is a genocide of the Palestinian people.